stan-dev/posteriordb/doc/CONTRIBUTING.md

 # We write to the database as done previously
 write_pdb(po, pdbl)
-# To remove the posterior we use:
+# To remove the posterior, we use:
 # remove_pdb(po, pdbl)
 ```

-Finally we want to check that everything is in order with the posterior.
+Finally, we want to check that everything is in order with the posterior.
 We do this as follows:

 ```
 check_posterior(po)
 ```
-We have not added `testBiBTeX2020` to the bibliography, and hence the function throw an error.
+We have not added `testBiBTeX2020` to the bibliography, and hence the function throws an error.

-If the posterior passed all checks, it can be added to the posteriordb, so it is just to open a Pull Request with the proposed posterior.
+If the posterior passes all checks, it can be added to the posteriordb, so it is just to open a Pull Request with the proposed posterior.

 ### Add Posterior Reference Draws